MilanVlaski/Dynadoro/README.md

 ## TODO
+- When studying past midnight, the period counts as starting on the date when the period began.
+And the duration is normal
 - Refactor to using json
 - show hours studied per week
 - make sessions file openable through UI